ccswbs/UoGd7-Training/sidebar.md

 6. Under Visibility settings, specify the pages that the menu block should be displayed on, if desired.
 Specify pages using the internal path rather than the full URL.
 7. Select `Save block`.

-## Configuring a Menu Block
+## Placing a Menu Block

 1. From the administration bar, navigate to `Structure` > `Blocks`.
-2. Find the menu block you just created in the list of blocks.
+2. Find the menu block you just created in the list of blocks, under "Disabled."
+3. Drag your block from "Disabled" to "Secondary."
+4. Scroll to the bottom of the page and select `Save blocks`.